 Studio Newsroom + Editorial Noir + Velvet Editorial theme funnels — three comedy-writing aesthetic homes

-Studio Newsroom (large sans-serif headline display, pull-quote sidebar for the best line in a humor essay, generous column width for sketch formatting, newsroom-floor aesthetic that signals comedy-journalism credibility) for satire essayists, late-night-style writers, and McSweeney’s-format absurdists whose work draws on journalistic conventions.
-Editorial Noir (dark backgrounds, cinematic typography, high-contrast layout) for hard-edge political satire, dark-humor essayists, gothic-comedy writers, and satirical-fiction writers whose aesthetic aligns with underground zine culture.
-Velvet Editorial (Cormorant Garamond italic display, burgundy and cream palette, editorial magazine layout) for prose-comedy essayists in the David Sedaris / Samantha Irby tradition, McSweeney’s-style literary-humor writers, and comedy critics writing about comedy as a form.
-All three themes free on every plan, switchable without content changes.
+Studio Newsroom (large sans-serif headline display, pull-quote sidebar for the best line in a humor essay, generous column width for sketch formatting, newsroom-floor aesthetic) for satire essayists, late-night-style writers, and McSweeney's-format absurdists.
+Editorial Noir (dark backgrounds, cinematic typography, high-contrast layout) for hard-edge political satire, dark-humor essayists, and gothic-comedy writers.
+Velvet Editorial (Cormorant Garamond italic display, burgundy and cream palette, editorial magazine layout) for prose-comedy essayists in the David Sedaris / Samantha Irby tradition.
+All three themes free on every plan.

 BYOK Stripe 0% fee — paid newsletter, digital products, and membership tiers on your Stripe account